signalfx/enhanced-rds-monitoring/README.md

 - OSprocesses*
 - RDSprocesses*

-\* Process-based metric group added by SignalFx, does not appear in AWS documentation.
+\* Process-based metric group added by Splunk Observability Cloud, does not appear in AWS documentation.